-The assurance framework remained unchanged during 2017/18 and the Council's Code of Corporate Governance was reviewed by the committee in February 2018 to ensure it remains compliant with the CIPFA/SOLACE Framework - Delivering Good Governance in Local Government.
-The Committee was able to be satisfied that there is a robust assurance framework in place to safeguard the Council's resources through reliance on the annual review of the Council's system of internal control and the Chief Internal Auditor's annual opinion.
+The Council's Code of Corporate Governance was reviewed by the committee in January 2020 to ensure it remains compliant with the CIPFA/SOLACE Framework - Delivering Good Governance in Local Government.
+The Committee was able to satisfy themselves that there is a robust assurance framework in place to safeguard the Council's resources through reliance on the annual review of the Council's system of internal control and the Chief Internal Auditor's annual opinion.